microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-checkmembergroups.md

 ---
 title: "servicePrincipal: checkMemberGroups"
 description: "Check for membership in the specified list of groups.
-Returns from the list those groups of which the serviceprincipal has a direct or transitive membership."
+Returns from the list those groups of which the service principal has a direct or transitive membership."
 localization_priority: Priority
-doc_type: resourcePageType
+doc_type: apiPageType
 ms.prod: "microsoft-identity-platform"
 author: "davidmu1"
 ---